-A pipeline Company must maintain the amount of Financial Resources necessary to pay the amount of the limit of Absolute Liability that applies to it or the amount specified by the Board.
+Company must maintain the amount of Financial Resources necessary to pay the Absolute Liability limit that applies to it or the amount specified by the Board.
 Each pipeline Company must satisfy the Board that it meets the requirement to maintain Financial Resources and complies with any Board order specifying the type of Financial Resources it must maintain.

 Pursuant to subsection 48.13(3) of the NEB Act, Companies are required to satisfy the Board that their Financial Resources meet the requirements of the NEB Act and Regulations.
-To do this, Companies must file a Financial Resources Plan with the Board, and annual compliance filings.
+To do this, every Company must file a Financial Resources Plan with the Board, and annual compliance filings.
 The section below provides the expectations for filing a Financial Resources Plan, as well as the details for annual compliance filings.